CTAJlb/mobile-integration-tests/README.md

-# integration-tests-android
+<h1 align="center"> Integration tests </h1>
-Integration tests for the Android code produced by the Library Simplified project
+This repository contains integration tests for the Android and iOS code of the [Palace](https://thepalaceproject.org/) application